Paulmicha/common-web-tools/README.md

     - KISS radically
     - [Make globals immutable (`readonly`) and use them sparingly](http://www.kfirlavi.com/blog/2012/11/14/defensive-bash-programming/)
     - Use functions with `local` vars for isolable parts
-    - Follow variable and function naming conventions, see section *Conventions* below
+    - Follow variable and function naming conventions, see section *conventions used in code* below

 ### "Autoload" (dynamic sourcing)